i2a2/irioCoreCpp/README.md

 # Compilation
 ## Prerequisites
-The required packages for compiling the project are:
+- The required packages for compiling the project are:
     - pugixml-devel
     - gtest-devel
     - rsync
     - cpplint (python3 module)
+- If the generation of the documentation is required, it is also necessary to have installed the following packages:
+    - doxygen
+    - graphviz
+- If the system requires the National Instruments drivers for RIO boards, these packages are also required:
     - ni-syscfg-devel
     - ni-flexrio-modulario-libs-devel

     > **_NOTE_**<br>
     >
     > It is necessary to have the national instrument package repository configured to install the packages related to NI (See [Configure National Instrument package repository](#configure-national-instrument-package-repository)).

-If the generation of the documentation is required, it is also necessary to have installed the following packages:
-- doxygen
-- graphviz

 ## Instructions
 To compile the project go to the root folder and execute: